RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ### Oral exams

-Oral exams can be taken in person on campus, provided all of HHU’s hygiene and safety regulations are observed throughout.

-Individual oral exams can currently be carried out as an online video conference, details will be managed by the faculties.
+Individual oral exams can currently only be carried out as an online video conference, details will be managed by the faculties.
 Please contact your examiner and/or your dean of studies in case of questions. .